beyondwdq/Recipes/tinyconfig/README.md

 TinyConfig has the following functions:

-1. It reads parameters from a simple file format.
-Each line defines a parameter with the format of "key = value", where "key" is the name of the parameter and "value" specifies the assigned value.
+1. It can read parameters from either a lua script (LuaConfigReader) or a plain file format (PlainConfigReader).
+In the plain file format, each line defines a parameter with the format of "key = value", where "key" is the name of the parameter and "value" specifies the assigned value.
 No hierarchy is supported.

 2. With every defined parameter, invoke Config::add() to register it to the parser.
 Then the Config will automatically set the value if it is specified in